upsidr/importer/docs/details/markers.md

 ### 2️⃣ Importer Marker Name

 - Any name of your choice, with no whitespace character.
-- The same name cannot be used in a single file.
+- The same name cannot be used in a single file more than once.

 ### 📃 Separate with `/`